 The department offers four partial scholarships for entry to this programme – see here for details.

 Check out testimonials from our graduates at https://www.maynoothuniversity.ie/economics/our-graduates

 The degree is targeted at high quality students with a strong background in Economics or with strong quantitative skills.
 In particular, students are eligible for admission if they have obtained the equivalent of at least a 2.1 grade in:

 - an honours degree in which Economics formed a substantial component, including joint honours Economics degrees and some Business and Finance degrees that include core Economics modules

 - an honours degree in which there was a substantial quantitative component, such as Mathematics, Engineering, Computer Science, Mathematical Physics or Statistics

 - a postgraduate conversion course such as a Higher Diploma in Economic Science or similar.

 Applicants with a high 2.2 in an undergraduate Economics degree, but with 2.1 standard in key modules, may also be eligible and will be considered on a case-by-case basis by the Admissions Director.

 The course structure is designed to be stimulating and challenging.
 Students take core modules in Microeconomics, Macroeconomics and Econometrics in the first semester.
-In the second semester, students take specialised field modules that may include Microeconomics, International Trade, Labour Economics, Industrial Organisation and Financial Economics.
+In the second semester, students take specialised field modules that may include further Microeconomics, International Trade, Labour Economics and Industrial Organisation.
 The programme also requires students to undertake a research thesis during the summer term.
 The thesis uses the skills attained from the taught modules and allows students to demonstrate the analytical competencies developed throughout the programme.